singh1114/best/_posts/2018-12-04-how-to-execute-a-link-building-strategy.md

 ---
+layout: post
 title: How to Execute a Link Building Strategy
-layout: post
 date: '2018-12-04 18:11:00 +0000'
-author: Ranvir Singh
+description: >-
+  Having more pages linking back to your site can really improve the number of people going to your website.
-comments: true
+published: true
+tags:
+  - seo
 categories:
-- seo
-tags:
   - seo
 ---

 One of my friend asked me to do SEO audit of my website.
 I searched a few website and finally landed on [seoptimer](https://www.seoptimer.com).
 After seeing the results, I was shocked.
 One of the most important and High priority error was **Execute a Link Building Strategy**.
 I used the below written steps to improve the backlinks.